johnjones4/Dickinson-Talks-2019/marps/senior-seminar.md

 ## By the Numbers

-In 2018 ...

 * GitHub alone had 31m+ developers, 2.1m+ organizations, and 96m+ projects
-* There was $22.48b in open source in exits
+* There was $22.48b in open source in exits in 2018
 * Hong Kong, Singapore, Egypt, Nigeria, and Bangladesh were the contributors of the most new users to GitHub

 ---

-## GitHub Has Competition
+## AND GitHub Has Competition

 * GitLab (Totally Open Source)
 * BitBucket